 If you are looking forward to enhance your organizational performance or achieve your work goals in a timely manner then MBO is what you are looking for.
 It provides a faster feedback mechanism by setting short-term goals and therefore keeps the organization going in the right direction by ensuring that all the short-term goals are directing towards that one central objective of the organization.
 Everyone is supposed to present their own performance objectives, which in turn encourages effective communication throughout the organizational hierarchy.
 Effective communication throughout the organization is one of the work relationship rules that management by objective or MBO seamlessly covers.

 Furthermore, it encourages managers at all levels to make their own decisions and set their own objectives.
-Employees are given the flexibility to fulfil their responsibilities the way it works best for them.
-Everyone is given their own area of responsibility and they are supposed to set their own set of objectives in order to fulfil their responsibilities.
+Employees are given the flexibility to fullfil their responsibilities the way it works best for them.
+Everyone is given their own area of responsibility and they are supposed to set their own set of objectives in order to fullfil their responsibilities.

 Written plans are a crucial part of MBO, everyone is supposed to have a plan in accordance with their objective and their objective should help in getting closer to the organizational goal.
 These written plans act as a clear guideline through all levels of management.

 Another feature of MBO is that it sets some checkpoints.
 Those checkpoints act as guidelines for performance evaluation and ensure that everyone is going in the right direction.
-The best part is that the managers set those checkpoints collectively as a team, for themself.
-It binds the whole organisation and allows them to work as a team, be more committed to the self-set goals and be more productive for the company as a whole.
+The best part is that the managers set those checkpoints collectively as a team, for them self.
+It binds the whole organization and allows them to work as a team, be more committed to the self-set goals and be more productive for the company as a whole.

-Not to forget, MBO gave us the S.M.A.R.T objective way to manage our organisational issues and gave us the philosophy of ‘what gets measured gets done’.
+Not to forget, MBO gave us the S.M.A.R.T objective way to manage our organizational issues and gave us the philosophy of ‘what gets measured gets done’.

 • S = Specific